josenilto/dev.kubernetes/readme.md

   "$(. /etc/os-release && echo "$VERSION_CODENAME")" stable" | \
   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```

+The command "sudo apt-get update && sudo apt-get upgrade" is used in Ubuntu and other Debian-based Linux distributions to update and upgrade the software packages installed on the system.

 ```bash
 sudo apt-get update && sudo apt-get upgrade